jhallen/joes-sandbox/pcb/dash/readme.md

 Questions: Are all attributes above 100 global?
 How do you have a hidden +3.3V rail?

-### How do inter-sheet connections work in hierarchical designs?
+### Inter-sheet connections in hierarchical designs

 The subsheet symbol (a "functional block" created with .F) includes pins (create them with .-).
 The pins should be labeled with text that has one of